jbadomics/install_help/OSX_for_bioinformatics.md

     export PATH="$(brew --prefix coreutils)/libexec/gnubin:$PATH"
     alias edit='open -a /Applications/TextEdit.app/'
     alias rc='source ~/.bash_profile'

-Save the file.
+    export PATH="/usr/local/sbin:$PATH"

+Make sure the file ends with a blank line and save the file.
 In terminal, type

+    source ~/.bash_profile

+From this point forward, you can accomplish the same command (because we have it aliased) by typing

     rc